 By this point we knew, as most attentive parents of young people with mental health problems soon discover, that juvenile mental health problems are often poorly understood and served by the medical, community health and educational communities.
 The medical services, counseling, medications and special education services available to young people with these challenges can be a poor match for these cases.

 A smaller, private school helped for a while.
 But, by the middle of what would have been Ben’s junior year of high school, he was floundering again, and nothing seemed to help.
 Getting him up, to school and to perform was becoming impossible, and the whole extended family was being destroyed along with our son.
-Jobs were being placed at risk.
-Marriages were being harmed, as were siblings.
+Jobs were being placed at risk, and marriages and siblings were being harmed.